 The primary function of the spinal cord is the transmission of communication.
 The spinal cord is an integral part of the central nervous system, which provides a conduit for communication between the brain and spine.

 Your body has 31 very important pairs of nerves within the spinal column.
 These nerves are also referred to as mixed spinal nerves.
 These nerves provide many different functions, including motor skills, sensation, and other communication between the central spinal cord and the rest of the body.

 Because the spinal cord consists of both vertebrae and nerves, many parts of it have neurological purposes.
 All along your spine, you have several nerves that control specific functions.
 These nerve groupings are referred to by their location along the spine.

-Cervical Vertebrae: Controls functions to neck, arms, and legs.
+- Cervical Vertebrae: Controls functions of the neck, arms, and legs.

 Keep in mind that some functions are carried out by different parts of the spine at the same time.
 These groups work together to function.
 They provide movement and sensation.
 Damage to the spinal cord in these areas can impair bodily functions, including quadriplegia, paraplegia, and other loss of motor control.

 Injuries to the spine are always dangerous.
 However, the effects are particularly devastating when centered in the spinal cord itself.
 The injury symptoms and the recovery process depend on the area of the spinal cord affected.
 If you have suffered a spinal cord injury, contact our Houston personal injury attorneys for a free consultation and learn why The Ammons Law Firm is a firm of choice for spinal cord injuries across America.